OpenSIPS/sipssert-opensips-tests/README.md

 UAs that are using different protocols (i.e. UDP vs TCP), using double Record-Routing.

+#### 03.record-route-double

+Similar to [01.record-route](01record-route), but establishes a call between two different interfaces in two different networks.

 ### Dialog

 Checks call using dialog support.